garstud/JSSupportTicjet/README.md

 ## Controllers

-This directory only contains original controllers on which i had mofications to trigger Joomla plugins events
+This directory only contains original controllers on which i had modifications to trigger Joomla plugins events

 See **'history'** of each controllers to see the added code: https://github.com/garstud/JSSupportTicket/commits/master/com_jssupportticket/controllers/ticket.php